 • The category of “fanciful” is described, inter alia, in Surveyor chapter M-4: “a fanciful term is a neoligism invented for the sole purpose of serving as a trademark and has no preexisting meaning.”
 Two examples given were “Kodak” and “Fanta.”

 • The category of “arbitrary” embraces terms that have nothing to do the product or service to which they are applied as a mark.
-An example give was “Apple” for a brand of computers since apples have nothing to do with computers
+An example given was “Apple” for a brand of computers since apples have nothing to do with computers.

 • The category of “suggestive” embraces marks that suggest, but do not clearly describe, the nature of the product or service.
 An example given was “Coppertone” for sunscreen, since the word suggests something about suntanning but does not clearly describe sunscreen.

-Is the mark not inherently distinctive but in a category where distinctiveness can be acquired?
+Is the mark trade dress?

+For trade dress (i.e., things like product design and product packaging) there’s special rules.

+ if YES, then ask:

+Is it color?

+ THEN in that case, it CANNOT be inherently distinctive.
+Qualitex holds that color cannot be inherently distinctive; yet color can acquire distinctiveness through secondary meaning.

+(In addition to analyzing whether the color may have secondary meaning, consider also functionality.
+If a color is functional, it’s unprotectable whether it has secondary meaning or not.)

+Is it product design?

+ THEN in that case, it CANNOT be inherently distinctive (Wal-Mart v.
+Samara).
+That is, even if a factfinder would find it inherently distinctive, it is disqualified as a matter of law from being inherently distinctive.
+Thus, to be distinctive, it’ll need secondary meaning.

+Is it product packaging?

+ THEN in that case, it MIGHT be inherently distinctive – that will be a factual question.

+Is it a tertium quid?

+???
+Recall that Wal-Mart v.
+Samara, in trying to deal with Two Pesos, speculated that a “festive eating atmosphere having interior dining and patio areas decorated with artifacts, bright colors, paintings and murals” wasn’t product design but was either product packaging or a “tertium quid” that didn’t need secondary meaning to be protectable.

+Does the mark have acquired distinctiveness?

-To determine this, consider . . .
+To determine this, among the things to consider are . . .

 Is the mark a word mark that is arguably merely descriptive?

-Word marks that are merely descriptive are not inherently distinctive, but they can acquire distinctiveness through secondary meaning.

-• For the dividing line between suggestive and merely descriptive, see Zatarains v.
+Word marks that are merely descriptive are not inherently distinctive but can acquire distinctiveness with secondary meaning.
+For the dividing line between suggestive and merely descriptive, see Zatarains v.
 Oak Grove Smokehouse, which discussed and employed four standards:

 o Dictionary definitions